Arp Independent School District

 Arp Independent School District is a public school district based in Arp, Texas (USA).

+It includes Arp and the Smith County portion of Overton.

 Finances

 As of the 2010-2011 school year, the appraised valuation of property in the district was $369,413,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.023 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "recognized" by the Texas Education Agency.
 Forty-nine percent of districts in Texas in 2011 received the same rating.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).